-Generally speaking, the term Private Secretary is primarily used in the United Kingdom, and not so much in the United States.
+The term "Private Secretary" is primarily used in the United Kingdom, and not so much in the United States.
 According to the official website of the British royal family, it says the following:

-On the Law Insider website, a private secretary is an individual who works for someone elected or appointed and works in an administrative capacity: handling communications, filing duties, calendar management, etc.
+According to the Law Insider website, a private secretary is an individual who works for someone elected or appointed and works in an administrative capacity: handling communications, filing duties, calendar management, etc.

 Is it old fashioned to use the word secretary?

 While it is true that the word "secretary" is a bit antiqued, it's not surprising to see that it's still used by the royal family in the United Kingdom because they do like to hold onto tradition.

-Written for assistants and estate managers working for celebrities, CEOs, UHNW families, billionaires and royalty
+Written for assistants and estate managers working for celebrities, CEOs, UHNW families, billionaires and royalty.